nohzafk/ebuild/README.md

 - Native Image API
 - Dynamic modules support

+> [!Note]
+> Native compilation is not supported, since compiling libgccjit is
+> considered too resource-intensive.

 ## Installation

 After downloading and extracting the artifact, remove the quarantine attribute: